ClassiCube/ClassiCube/readme.md

-ClassiCube is a custom Minecraft Classic compatible client written in C that works on Windows, macOS, Linux, iOS, Android, FreeBSD, NetBSD, OpenBSD, Solaris, Haiku, IRIX, SerenityOS, BeOS, 3DS (unfinished), PSP (unfinished), GameCube (unfinished), Wii (unfinished), and in a web browser.<br>
+ClassiCube is a custom Minecraft Classic compatible client written in C that works on Windows, macOS, Linux, iOS, Android, FreeBSD, NetBSD, OpenBSD, Solaris, Haiku, IRIX, SerenityOS, BeOS, 3DS (unfinished), PSP (unfinished), GameCube (unfinished), Wii (unfinished), PS Vita (unfinished), Xbox (unfinished), Dreamcast (unfinished), and in a web browser.<br>
 **It is not affiliated with (or supported by) Mojang AB, Minecraft, or Microsoft in any way.**

 ![screenshot_n](http://i.imgur.com/FCiwl27.png)